The Hero's Journey: 12 Steps That Make Up the Universal Structure of Great Stories

 Why I Love the Hero's Journey (And You Will, Too)

-Like many young boys, I grew up loving Star Wars.
+Like many, I grew up loving Star Wars.
 I especially loved the music and bought the soundtracks at some point in middle school.
-When my parents weren’t home and I had the house all to myself, I’d slip one of the CDs into my stereo, crank the volume up, and blast the London Symphony Orchestra as it laid the epic foundation for Luke Skywalker’s unforgettable trench run on the Death Star.
-I even swung my arms high in the air, pretending I was conducting the violins and timpani myself.
+When my parents weren't home and I had the house all to myself, I'd slip one of the CDs into my stereo, crank the volume up, and blast the London Symphony Orchestra.
+I even pretended I was conducting the violins and timpani myself.

 I know it's nerdy to admit.
 But we love what we love, and I love the music of great movies.

-In a way, the Hero’s Journey is like a wonderful soundtrack.
+In a way, the Hero's Journey is like a soundtrack.
 It follows familiar beats and obeys age-old principles of human emotion.
-We can’t necessarily explain why a piece of music is so beautiful, but we can explain what it does and simply acknowledge that most people like it.
+We can't necessarily explain why a piece of music is so beautiful, but we can explain what it does and simply acknowledge that most people like it.

 As I've come to understand Joseph Campbell's groundbreaking monomyth theory, commonly known as the Hero's Journey, I've fallen deeper and deeper in love with it.